gkorpal/gkorpal.github.io/_posts/2026-09-10-transforms.md

 One qualification has to be entered against all of this, and it is not a small one. **The canonical forms of linear algebra are theorems about matrices**, which is to say about finite dimensions.
 Half the transforms tabulated above are not finite-dimensional at all, and for them the correspondence has to be restated rather than merely transported.

 The difficulty is sharper than a loss of precision.
 Translation on $\mathbb{R}$ has **no eigenvectors whatsoever** in $L^2(\mathbb{R})$, for the simple reason that $\lvert e^{i \xi t} \rvert = 1$ and a function of constant modulus is not square-integrable.
 The spectrum is purely continuous and there are no eigenvalues to put on a diagonal.
-What replaces the diagonal is the multiplication-operator form of the spectral theorem: a normal operator is unitarily equivalent to multiplication by a function on some $L^2(\mu)$.
+What replaces the diagonal is the multiplication-operator form of the spectral theorem: a normal operator is unitarily equivalent to multiplication by a function on some $L^2(\mu)$, the measure $\mu$ being supplied by the operator itself.
 That is the sense, and the only sense, in which the continuous Fourier transform diagonalizes anything.
 Between the two extremes sit the **compact** operators, which retain a genuine diagonal form with eigenvalues tending to zero, and which are therefore the closest infinite-dimensional analogue of the matrix theory.

 So much for what a transform does.
 The question still open is why it should be possible at all, and the answer rests on a single assumption about the domain.